uma458467/cloud-native-app-labs/lab-instructions/spring-cloud-netflix-service-discovery/pws-lab.md

 $ cf bind-service greeting-service service-registry
 $ cf start greeting-service
 ```
+_You can safely ignore the TIP: Use 'cf restage' to ensure your env variable changes take effect message from the CLI.
+We can just start the `fortune-service`._

-4) Confirm `greeting-service` registered with the `service-registry`
+4) Confirm `greeting-service` registered with the `service-registry`.
+This will take a few moments.
 ![greeting](resources/images/cf-greeting.png "greeting")

 5) Browse to the `greeting-service` application.
 Confirm you are seeing fortunes.
 Refresh as desired.
-Also review the terminal output for the `greeting-service`.
-See the `fortune-service` url being logged.

 ### Scale the `fortune-service`

-1) Scale the `fortune-service` app instances to 3
+1) Scale the `fortune-service` app instances to 3.

 ```
 $ cf scale fortune-service -i 3
 ```

-2) Wait for the new instances to register with the `service-registry`
+2) Wait for the new instances to register with the `service-registry`.
+This will take a few moments.

-3) Tail the logs for the `greeting-service` application
+3) Tail the logs for the `greeting-service` application.

 ```
 $ cf logs greeting-service | grep GreetingController
 ```

-4) Refresh the `greeting-service` `/` endpoint
+4) Refresh the `greeting-service` `/` endpoint.

-5) Observe the effects in the log output.
+5) Observe the log output.
+Compare the `instanceId`'s being logged.
 The `discoveryClient` round robins the `fortune-service` instances.
-However, PWS does not allow cross container communication, so we override the hostname and send traffic back through the PWS routers.

 ```
 2015-09-01T09:54:58.57-0500 [App/2]      OUT 2015-09-01 14:54:58.574 DEBUG 33 --- [io-63979-exec-8] io.pivotal.greeting.GreetingController   : Adding greeting